Libardo1/MNLR_GCC/README.md

 Model tuned by 10 fold cross validation with a 10 by 10 tuning parameter grid.

-Tuning parameter estimated:
+Estimated Tuning Parameter:
-alpha = 1 and lambda = 3.39855e-05.
+ * alpha = 1
+ * lambda = 3.39855e-05

-75.74% of Pixels classified correctly by this model.
+75.74% of pixels classified correctly by this model.

 Within class classification accuracy: